micag2025/Supply_Chain_project/README.md

 ## Acknowledgements

-Special thanks to all contributors, testers, and community members who have tested the application thoroughly, provided valuable feedback and suggestions and shared knowledge and expertise
+Special thanks to all contributors who have provided valuable feedback and shared knowledge and expertise.

 ---